unconventionaldotdev/indicorp/README.md

 indico db --all-plugins upgrade
 ```

-## Building artifacts
+## Building and deploying artifacts

 This repository produces two types of build artifacts: Python wheels and a container image.
+Unlike the development setup described above, these artifacts are self-contained.
+Static assets and translation catalogs are compiled as part of the build process and bundled into the artifacts, so no separate compilation steps are required when deploying them.

 ### Wheels